 Sushi And Robata By Genji

-Living as much as its namesake, Sushi and Robata use the famed fireplace cooking method to produce meat, fish, and vegetables skewered and sluggish cooked.
-Their prize place in Whole Foods in the iconic Bakers Building lets in them to utilize a wealth of regionally sourced ingredients.
-Whether it’s brunch, lunch or sharing platters you’re after, the brasserie-fashion menu lets in you to furiously feast.
+Living up to its namesake, Sushi and Robata use the famed fireplace cooking method to produce meat, fish, and vegetables skewered and slow-cooked.
+Their prize in Whole Foods in the iconic Baker’s Building lets them utilize a wealth of regionally sourced ingredients.
+Whether it’s brunch, lunch, or sharing platters you’re after, the brasserie-fashion menu lets you furiously feast.
 Skewer highlights include miso Atlantic cod, Chilean sea bass, and Japanese baby lamb chops.

 Coal Rooms

-With a name like Coal Rooms, the usage of coal is kinda a given that’s why we’re raving about this Peckham-based gem.
-Coal Rooms, a grill restaurant, and café, sit comfortably in an old ticket office and centers around a coal-fired robata grill.
-The message of sustainability seeps via the spot, noticed in hearty dishes with elements pinched and re-used from dish to dish.
-On the roaring grill, assume a gutsy menu of meat and fish such as highlights of dry elderly duck breasts, Mangalitsa cowboy steaks, roasted cod heads, forty day-aged Dexter sirloin, and extra.
+With a name like Coal Rooms, the usage of coal is kind of a given.
+That’s why we’re raving about this Peckham-based gem.
+Coal Rooms, a grill restaurant and a café, sit comfortably in an old ticket office and center around a coal-fired robata grill.
+The message of sustainability seeps through the spot, noticed in hearty dishes with elements pinched and re-used from dish to dish.
+On the roaring grill, assume a gutsy menu of meat and fish such as highlights of dry-aged duck breasts, Mangalitsa cowboy steaks, roasted cod heads, forty-day-aged Dexter sirloin, and more.

 Flank

 Flank via Thomas Griffiths is the Old Spitalfields Market staple that doesn’t turn away from a flame.
-Offering present day, seasonal and British ingredients in a country setting, you can sit counter aspect or take hold of and move, while feasting at the highlights of prime dry-aged red meat and tongue with mushrooms and gem lettuce fired up over the hot-to-trot grill.
+Offering present-day, seasonal, and British ingredients in a country setting, you can sit counter aspect or take hold of and move while feasting on the highlights of prime dry-aged red meat and tongue with mushrooms and gem lettuce fired up over the hot-to-trot grill.

 Bala Baya

-This quirky Tel Aviv stimulated restaurant in Southwark warms the hearts of clients with colorful dishes that showcase Chef Eran Tibi’s notion drawn from Israeli dishes.
-Stuffed with sluggish-cooked meats and clean salads, the eating place is famend for its tantalizing flavor bud flavors, but perhaps more famend for its pittas which it serves blackened from the robata.
-Further robata dishes include pasta and ribs dish and “bonfire greens”.
+This quirky Tel Aviv-inspired restaurant in Southwark warms clients’ hearts with colorful dishes that showcase Chef Eran Tibi’s notion drawn from Israeli dishes.
+Stuffed with sluggish-cooked meats and fresh salads, the restaurant is famous for its tantalizing flavor buds, but perhaps more famous for its pittas, which it served blackened from the robata.
+Further robata dishes include pasta and ribs dish, and “bonfire greens.”

 Mắm

-Swap English BBQ with Vietnamese and take a journey to Mắm in which BBQ skewers are cooked to reserve on their custom-made robata grill.
-The skewers predominantly feature cuts of fowl but take your probabilities all through the week and you may simply encounter rare-breed beef and seafood offerings.
-Mắm, placed in Notting Hill, is owned by means of Colin Tu who has acquired big popularity of his two Salvation in Noodles eating places – it’s yummy and we highly advise!
+Swap English BBQ with Vietnamese and take a journey to Mắm, in which BBQ skewers are cooked to reserve on their custom-made robata grill.
+The skewers predominantly feature fowl cuts, but take your pick throughout the week, and you may encounter rare-breed beef and seafood offerings.
+Mắm, located in Notting Hill, is owned using Colin Tu, who has gained a big reputation for his two Salvation in Noodles restaurants – it’s yummy, and we highly recommend!